KDHarsh24/finboard/README.md

 ###  **Real-Time & Robust**
 - **Auto-Refresh:** Set widgets to update every 10s, 1m, or 5m.
 - **CORS Proxy:** I built a custom internal proxy to bypass browser security restrictions, so you can fetch data from almost any external API without issues.
 - **Data Persistence:** Your layout is saved automatically.
-Refresh the page, and everything is exactly where you left it.
+Refresh the page, and everything is exactly where you left it using browser cache.

 ---